camunda/camunda-docs-manual/content/user-guide/process-engine/expression-language.md

 ## Conditions

-To use conditional sequence flows, expression language is usually used.
-Therefore, a `conditionExpression` element of a sequence flow of the type `tFormalExpression` has to be used.
+To use conditional sequence flows or conditional events, expression language is usually used.
+For conditional sequence flows, a `conditionExpression` element of a sequence flow has to be used.
+For conditional events, a `condition` element of a conditional event has to be used.
+Both are of the type `tFormalExpression`.
 The text content of the element is the expression to be evaluated.

 Inside the expression some special variables are available which enable the access of the current context.
 To find more information about the available variables please see the [corresponding